objectlateral/objectlateral.github.com/_posts/2014-01-20-helping-build-people-who-build-the-web.md

 ## What kind of people?

 Interface is designed to be super flexible so we can help a wide range of individuals.
-Whereever you are in your personal goals or professional career, we want to meet you there and enable you to level up your skills.
+Whereever you are with your personal goals or professional career, we want to meet you there and *enable you* to level up.

 No previous web skills are required to enroll, but my classes will not be a walk in the park.
 Students will need to be self-motivated and willing to dive in and immerse themselves in the material.
 Not sure if Interface is for you? <a href="mailto:jerod@interfaceschool.com">Get in touch</a> and we can find out together.